Ventilation Sedation and Positioning

 This atrophy can start to occur in as little as 3 hours but studies show it reaches its peak if therapy is continued unchanged more than 72 hours

-OK – While your sitting there try to breath without using your diaphragm, lift your shoulders to increase volume and expand your intercostal muscles to add to than volume.
-Yes those volumes are tiny
+OK – While your sitting there try to breath without using your diaphragm, lift your shoulders to increase volume and expand your intercostal muscles to add to that volume.
+Yes those volumes are tiny and suffocating

 Why is it?